Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: First-principles theory of elasticity

 Using a similar wave ansatz for the electric field $\mathbf{E}(\boldsymbol{\tau},t)=\mathbf{\overline{E}}\exp{(i\mathbf{q}\cdot\boldsymbol{\tau}-i\omega t)}$ and dielectric displacement field $\mathbf{P}=\overline{\mathbf{P}}\exp{(i\mathbf{q}\cdot\boldsymbol{\tau}-i\omega t)}$, we arrive at the propagation of electromechanical couplings as

 where $\mathbf{\overline{E}}$ and $\overline{\mathbf{P}}$ are the vectors of electric field and dielectric displacement amplitudes, respectively.
 The coupling between the long-wavelength elastic waves and the macroscopic electric fields shows that the interatomic forces in any type of crystals are inherently long-range, which leads to a divergent lattice summation for an infinite crystal.
 In particular for infrared-active solids, the long-wavelength longitudinal optical (LO) phonons have a non-analytic behavior in the vicinity of the Brillouin zone center and should be treated separately~\cite{gonze1997,baroni2001}.
 In this sense, the definition of elastic tensor actually depends on the electrical boundary conditions, and a similar separate treatment for the long-range electrostatic interactions will also be needed for the calculations of elastic constants.
-The $C_{\alpha\gamma,\beta\delta}$ discussed so far are the ``short-circuit" ones which are under the boundary condition of zero electric field and can be obtained by removing the macroscopic long-range Coulomb interactions.
+The $C_{\alpha\gamma,\beta\delta}$ discussed so far are the ``short-circuit" ones, which are under the boundary condition of zero electric field and can be obtained by removing the macroscopic long-range Coulomb interactions.
 In contrast, the ``open-circuit" elastic constants defined under the boundary condition of zero electric displacement field can be obtained by considering the additional contributions from the macroscopic electric field effects~\cite{wu2005,royo2020},

-where the second-term is the direction-dependent piezoelectric contribution to elastic tensor with the unit vector $\hat{\mathbf{q}}$ pointing the direction of the open-circuit and zero electric displacement field.
+where the second term is the direction-dependent piezoelectric contribution to elastic tensor with the unit vector $\hat{\mathbf{q}}$ pointing in the direction of the open-circuit and zero electric displacement field.
 The separate treatment of the long-range multipolar interactions to obtain the elastic tensor under different electrical boundary conditions is addressed in Sec.~\ref{multipole}.